rish-av/rish-av.github.io/about.md

 ### Research Interests

 I am passionate about research in Artificial Intelligence, specifically Computer Vision.
 I like to code in python.
-I completed my bachelor thesis at DFKI Kaiserslautern under Prof. Dr. Didier Stricker.
-I worked along side Rene Schuster, Ramy Battrawy and Oliver Wasenmueller.
+I completed my bachelor thesis at DFKI Kaiserslautern under [Prof. Dr. Didier Stricker](https://av.dfki.de/members/stricker/).
+I worked along side [René Schuster](https://av.dfki.de/members/schuster/), [Ramy Battrawy](https://av.dfki.de/members/battrawy/) and [Oliver Wasenm&uuml;ller](https://av.dfki.de/members/wasenmueller/).
 I worked on **Deep Learning for Scene Flow Estimation using monocular camera & sparse LiDAR**.
 The work has been published in the form of 2 papers at top conferences, they can be found in the publications page.

 During my 4 years at BITS Pilani, I tried almost everything, from graphic designing to web developement to android programming but computer vision came out to be the one which really stuck with me.
 I did loose some grades meanwhile but I have no regrets since the experience of trying everything out and narrowing my interests definitely made my future path crystal clear for me.
 Apart from deep learning, I am also a fan of algorithmic programming and like to code as a brain train excercise.